lukeed/trouter/readme.md

 ```

 #### pattern
-Type: `String`
+Type: `String` or `RegExp`

-Unlike most router libraries, Trouter does not use `RegExp` to determine pathname matches.
-Instead, it uses string comparison which is much faster, but also limits the pattern complexity.
+Trouter supports simple route patterns which are fast and well readable but limited.
+If you need more complex patterns, you can pass an instance of `RegExp` with parameters specified as named capture groups.

+> **Important:** RegExp named capture groups are [supported in Node.js 10.x](https://node.green/#ES2018-features--RegExp-named-capture-groups) and above!

-The supported pattern types are:
+The supported route pattern types are:

 * static (`/users`)
 * named parameters (`/users/:id`)